Jayaatu Khan Tugh Temür: Early life

-He was the second son of Khayishan (Külüg Khan or Emperor Wuzong) and a Tangut woman, and a younger brother of Kuśala.
+He was the second son of Khayishan (Külüg Khan or Emperor Wuzong) and a Tangut woman, who was posthumously promoted as an empress in 1329 after her son's ascension, and a younger brother of Kuśala.
 When his father Khayishan suddenly died and his younger brother Ayurbarwada inherited the Yuan throne in 1311, he and his brother were removed from the central government by his grandmother Dagi and other Khunggirad faction members including Temüder since they were not mothered by Khunggirad khatuns.
 After Ayurbarwada's son Shidibala ascended the throne in 1320, Tugh Temür was banished to Hainan.
 When Shidibala was assassinated and Yesün Temür took over as the new ruler, conditions improved for Tugh Temür.
 He was given the title of Prince of Huai (懷王) and relocated to Jiankang (modern-day Nanjing) and then to Jiangling.
 By this time he already showed a wide range of scholarly and artistic interests and had surrounded himself with many distinguished Chinese literati and artists.
 As the persecuted sons of Khayishan Külüg Khan, Tugh Temür and Kusala still enjoyed a measure of sympathy among the Borjigin princes and, more importantly, the lingering loyalty of some of their father's followers who had survived various political purges.